ICAREdata/icaredata-platform/README.md

 docker logs ory-hydra
 ```

-To register a client, send a post request to `https://localhost:9001/clients` with headers
+To register a client, send a post request without ssl verification to `https://localhost:9001/clients` with headers

 ```
 Content-Type:application/json